About Transport for the North

 Closing the economic gap between the North and the national average needed a radical change.
 Building on the Northern Powerhouse Independent Economic Review and Transport for the North’s statutory status, we set out the case for considered transport investment across the North in our Strategic Transport Plan and accompanying long-term Investment Programme.

-Published in February 2019, this is our principal policy document and informs how Government, Network Rail, Highways England and HS2 Ltd can work with partners in the North to deliver investment that can transform the economy.
+Published in February 2019, this is our principal policy document and informs how Government, Network Rail, National Highways and HS2 Ltd can work with partners in the North to deliver investment that can transform the economy.

 Gracie, aged 6, from Sheffield, outlined why our work is so important for her generation.